GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

 At the end of this tutorial you will know:

   - the syntax and format of input meshes,
-  - how to input external files into a GEOSX input XML file,
+  - how to input external files into a GEOS input XML file,
   - how to run the same physical problem with two different meshes,
   - how to use and visualize hexahedral and tetrahedral meshes.

 **Input Files**

-This tutorial uses an XML file containing the main input for GEOSX and a separate file with all the mesh information.
+This tutorial uses an XML file containing the main input for GEOS and a separate file with all the mesh information.
 As we will see later, the main XML file points to the external mesh file with an ``include`` statement.